Vet Professionals: Using The Service

 • Electric heat mats AND microwavable heat retaining bean bags or similar.
 Insulating material e.g. bubble wrap to wrap patient in (especially extremities).
 Warm air or warm water blankets are recommended.

-• A broad spectrum intravenous antibiotic; either clavulanate-potentiated amoxicillin (Augmentin) or cefuroxime (Zinacef)
+• Broad-spectrum intravenous antibiotic; either clavulanate-potentiated amoxicillin (Augmentin) or cefuroxime (Zinacef)

 • Chlorhexidine-alcohol tincture spray; Vetasept® chlorhexidine spray or Hydrex® chlorhexidine spray

-• Bupivacaine in sterile pack (Marcain® 0.5% Steripack) is desirable for all joint procedures
+• Bupivacaine in sterile pack (Marcain® 0.5% Steripack): for epidurals and intra-operative administration of local anaesthesia

 • Please have a minimum of 3 rolls (two large, one small) of recently sterilised Vetrap® available for each procedure